Douglas College > Student Services > Essential Resources > U-Pass BC on Compass Card > U-Pass Frequently Asked Questions

-NOTE: The exemption deadline for the Fall 2018 semester is September 17, 2018.
-The deadline for the Summer Semester has passed.
+NOTE: The exemption deadline for the Winter 2019 semester is January 16, 2019.
+The deadline for the Fall Semester has passed.
 Forms submitted past the deadline will not be processed.
 (Important: do not request your U-Pass BC on Compass Card if you are submitting a request for exemption.)

 If you drop your courses and you are no longer U-Pass eligible, you will receive a refund cheque in the mail.
 The refund amount will be for the current and future months U-Pass BC that have not been requested.
 If you have requested your U-Pass BC, there is no refund.
 There is also no refund for prior months U-Pass BC.

 U-Pass BC students will use their Compass Card as a flash pass on HandyDART; you are not required to tap in and tap out on HandyDart.
 If you ride on the conventional system (bus, train, or SeaBus), you will need to tap in and tap out.

 Currently, if you travel with an attendant, please ensure you have your HandyCard with you.
 Your HandyCard provides free travel for your attendant.
 This applies to both Compass Card customers and people who use traditional fare media.
 In the future, Access Transit Compass Cards will replace HandyCards.
 On the conventional system (bus, train, or SeaBus) people who travel with an attendant must tap their Compass Card, or use their traditional fare media, and show their HandyCard to bus operators when boarding.